Past Participles in English

 Past Participle Used in Passive Voice

-We use the past participle form of the verb in all passive voice sentences.
+We use the past participle form of a verb in all passive voice sentences.

 • Articles are written by me.

-• Anti-virus has been installed on my personal computer.
+• An anti-virus program has been installed on my personal computer.

 Past Participle in Participle Phrases